 Also, ask your agent how often you will hear from them.
 Your agent should at least check in with you every week.
 If the housing market is hot, you may want to talk to your realtor daily or every other day to avoid missing your dream home.

 Be sure you set expectations on how you will be updated and your preferred method before signing up with an agent.

 How to Choose a Real Estate Agent Summary

 The questions above will help you interview any agents.
 Be sure you meet with more than one.
 You should also choose the agent that makes you feel the most comfortable.

 Looking for More Information on Buying a Home?

-Check out Property Talk for articles about selling homes like boosting your property value.
-Now you know how to choose a real estate agent, so look for more articles about buying a home like finding deals on real estate.
+Check out Property Talk for articles about selling homes, like boosting property value.
+Now you know how to choose a real estate agent, so look for more articles about buying a home, like finding deals on real estate.